Azure/azure-cosmos-table-python/azure-cosmosdb-table/README.rst

 Code Sample
 -----------

-See the samples directory for blob, queue, table, and file usage samples.
+See the samples directory for table usage samples.

 Need Help?
 ==========